ionos-deploy-now/documentation/content/docs/git-integration.md

 # GitHub integration

-Deploy Now build your project in a [GitHub Actions](https://github.com/features/actions) workflow and deploys results instanlty to IONOS infrastructure.
+Deploy Now builds your project in a [GitHub Actions](https://github.com/features/actions) workflow and deploys results instantly to IONOS infrastructure.
 Repositories can be `public` or `private` and owned by `personal accounts` or `GitHub organizations`.

 ~~~mermaid
 sequenceDiagram